Gurpartap/aescrypt/README.md

 AESCrypt uses the AES-256-CBC cipher and encodes the encrypted data with Base64.

-A corresponding gem to easily handle AES encryption / decryption in Objective-C is available at http://github.com/Gurpartap/AESCrypt-ObjC.
+A corresponding gem to easily handle AES encryption / decryption in Objective-C is available at http://github.com/Gurpartap/AESCrypt-ObjC or Android/Java at https://github.com/scottyab/AESCrypt-Android created by [Scott Alexander-Bown](https://github.com/scottyab)

 ## Installation